deepwater-hooligans/docs/README.md

 Welcome to the most crunchwrap supreme mid-scale pvp group.

+**Please read this entire document.**  We have done our best to keep it short.

 ## Culture and Etiquette
 In Discord, Teamspeak, or any other communication platform we may use within the game, it is never okay to participate in or perpetuate (yes, even ironically):
 * Racism